xtrinch/fcm-django-web-demo/README.md

 ### frontend
 - in `fcm-django-web-demo/frontend`:
-  - run server with `python -m SimpleHTTPServer 8001`
+  - run server with `python -m http.server 8001`

 ### backend
 - in `fcm-django-web-demo/mysite`: